 Google Maps is a Silent Seller you need.

 A few years ago, at the 2007 Strategic Advertising Summit, Microsoft founder, Bill Gates, predicted yellow pages usage would drop to near zero by the year 2012 for people under the age of 50.
-Gates’ prediction seems to be coming true as the yellow pages are beginning to see double digit declines in advertising sales, as their former users and a entire Generation of Gen X & Y consumers are now turning to a faster, friendlier and easier way to find local businesses—the Internet.
+Gates’ prediction seems to be coming true as the yellow pages are beginning to see double digit declines in advertising sales, as their former users and a entire Generation of Gen X & Y consumers are now turning to a faster, friendlier and easier way to find local businesses—the Internet and even to find special locations for you or if you work in the real estate business, and if you are looking for this try the real estate investing company for the right guidance.

 And while the Internet is the bane of the yellow pages’ demise, with a 65.8% market-strangling hold on Internet searches, it is Google that is leading the way as a Silent Seller.